vene/vene.github.io/content/blog/mirror.md

 Title: Optimizing with constraints: <br>reparametrization and geometry.
-Date: 2020-09-11
+Date: 2020-09-14
 Author: vene
 Category: optimization
 Slug: mirror-descent
-Status: draft
-Summary:  Gradient methods are popular for training machine learning models.
-    But if we require the weights to satisfy some constraints, things quickly get more complicated.
+Summary:
-    Popular strategies for handling constraints, while seemingly different, are in fact deeply connected.
-In particular, mirror descent is equivalent to reparametrization with a straight-through gradient.
+    Some of the most popular strategies for handling constraints in gradient-based optimization, namely: reparametrization, projected gradient, and mirror descent, while seemingly very different, are deeply connected.
+In this post, we will explore these connections.
+    In particular, we show that mirror descent is equivalent to gradient descent on a reparametrized objective with straight-through gradients.
+meta_og_title: Optimizing with constraints: reparametrization and geometry.
+meta_og_image: images/mirror_og.png
+meta_og_image_alt: Optimization trajectories for several constrained optimization algorithms on the unit box.
+meta_og_description: We reveal geometric connections between constrained gradient-based optimization methods: mirror descent, natural gradient, and reparametrization.

 When training machine learning models, and deep networks in particular, we typically use gradient-based methods.
 But if we require the weights to